ISIQuiz/.github/README.md

 ### ISIQuiz
-This repo contains some utility material and thr readme for the welocome page of the organization
+This repo contains some utility material and the readme for the welocome page of the organization